paul-hammant/imapdigester/README.md

 # ImapDigester

-Reads all* your robot-sent notifications and digests them into a single rollup email, that has some smarts how much you've read previously or not.
+Reads all* your robot-sent notifications and digests them into a single digest email, that has some smarts how much you've read previously or not.

  * all, cough, means three types of credit card alerts, and notifications from Github, Linkedin, Hipchat, Confluence,